- VSAM structures

 The DUMP command can also be used for VSAM clusters.
 T-REX is efficient at multitasking.
 It does its own performance analysis to determine the optimum number of tasks to run.

-T-REX can also generate a point in time backup by combining a previous backup with SMF extracts
+T-REX can also generate a point in time backup by combining a previous backup with SMF extracts.
+The backup can be either a T-REX backup or an IDCAMS EXPORT.

 The ICFRU command provides automatic forward recovery from SMS dumps.
 There is also a VVDS recovery feature.